 We presented a computational framework for automatic deployment of a mobile robot from a temporal logic specification about properties of interest satisfied at the regions of a partitioned environment.
-We modeled the motion of the robot as an MDP, and mapped the robot deployment problem to the problem of generating an MDP control strategy maximizing the probability of satisfying a probabilistic Computation Tree Logic (PCTL) formula.
-For the latter, we used a modified pCTL model checking algorithm.
-We illustrate the method with experimental results in our Robotic InDoor Environment (RIDE).
+We modeled the motion of the robot as an MDP, and mapped the robot deployment problem to the problem of generating an MDP control strategy maximizing the probability of satisfying a PCTL formula.
+For the latter, we used a modified PCTL model checking algorithm.
+We illustrated the method with experimental results in our RIDE.